 For some CPAC humor read A CPAC survival guide for moderate Republicans also by Myra Adams.

-Writing credits include National Review, The Blaze, PJ Media, Daily Beast, RedState, Daily Caller, and Liberty Unyielding
+Writing credits include National Review, World Net Daily, The Blaze, PJ Media, Daily Beast, RedState, Daily Caller, and Liberty Unyielding

 Latest posts by Myra Adams (see all)